vandamm/yii-dkim/README.markdown

 Yii DKIM wrapper
 ===

+This project is a wrapper of [PHP-DKIM library]() as a component for usage in conjunction with Yii framework.
+Nthing new, just convenient.

+## Installation

 While DKIM relies on cryptographic signatures, it is quite easy to configure but it requires the use of *OpenSSL* on the command line (from your web server or on any platform).

-## Installation

 1. Extract [yii-dkim](/VanDamm/yii-dkim/) from archive to your application's extension directory
 1. Generate the RSA private key (in the example key size is 384 bits